kmlawson/china-revolutions-mo3337/assignments.md

 **Text Guide:** Each week, two students will serve in the role as a guide to one of the assigned or supplementary readings.
 Most students will get a chance to do this twice.
 Some weeks I will ask that certain texts be chosen, while for others, a choice will be given.
 The "text guide" does not give a formal presentation but may be called upon to answer questions about the text in some detail and to have a deeper familiarity with that particular reading.
 Also, although not assessed, please bring a handout no longer than a single piece of paper front and back (or emailing one to the tutor for distribution at least the day before class) which may include some general summary points, dates, terms, notes, or reference information about the text.
 Since there is no guarantee the student will be asked to comment on the text, this handout is also a good way to demonstrate your extra preparation.
 The guide should ideally have done at least a little bit of background research on the author and general context of the issue covered by the text, and generally serve as a "go-to" person when the discussion moves in the direction of the text.
 Sometimes, the text guide will be asked to summarize key arguments, offer a critique, or otherwise comment during class.
 Occasionally, the student's guidance will not be explicitly requested but their handout can serve to help everyone.
 Please email the handout to the tutor and copy/paste the handout into the class collaborative notes document.
 Bringing a paper copy for distribution would also be very welcome, especially if you completed the handout only minutes or hours before class.

-**Assessed Long Presentation:** The assessed presentation should be 10 minutes in length and not a minute longer.
+**Assessed Presentation:** The assessed presentation should be 10 minutes in length and not a minute longer.
 The presentation should briefly summarise the main arguments, point out what was most interesting or useful as a takeaway from the text, and make 1-3 focused critiques or observations about the read material.
 It is not a detailed summary of the content: it should highlight the arguments, strengths and set the context.
 A supplementary handout (one piece of paper front and back at most) should be brought that includes some bullet points that may include arguments, interesting empirical examples, key quotes, any interesting sources used, or highlight key persons or dates.
 The bullet points should be complete sentences (describing an argument or concrete point), not merely short phrases representing vague topics in an outline form.
 Please bring copies of the handout to class but also add (or link) the handout text to the class collaborative notes document.
 When possible, excellent presentations will ideally connect what is read and presented to our other readings and the discussion of the day.
 Thus, it is very important that you do not focus on your assigned reading to the exclusion of other readings for that week.
 Connecting the reading to past readings and discussions in the module is also a very welcome.
 Outside research is not required.
 Slides are not needed for the presentation and not assessed, but the handout may include 1-2 images or a map if appropriate.
 Please note, when discussion questions have been provided in advance on a topic, the presentation need not provide any answer to these, though the presentation may raise points that are a relevant contribution to those questions.

 Feedback for presentations will be sent at two moments during semester, rather than on a rolling basis, once at the end of week five, and the second batch at the end of the semester.